MuGdxy/GalDesigner/GalDesigner.md

 Application gets commands from GameBox,So it will known what should draw or what music should play and so on.

 See more in [Application.GraphicsRender.md]()

+### Control

+Application also manager controls.
+In this case, Application only render it.

 ## GameDesigner